Advanced: Telegraf Advanced Topics

 In this webinar, Jack Zampolin will go into depth on the advanced capabilities of Telegraf.
-In particular, he will go over how to
+In particular, he will go over how to hook Telegraf into a queuing system; share details about the internal Telegraf plugin; and run Telegraf in Docker for Host Monitoring.

 Watch the webinar “Telegraf Advanced Topics” by clicking on the download button on the right.
 This will open the recording.